deehrlic/door-open/README.md

 Digital Components:

--ngrok installed on all the Raspberry Pis you are using for this project: https://ngrok.com/download
+-ngrok installed on the Pi you are using for this project: https://ngrok.com/download

 -gpiozero for Python (for use on Raspberry Pi GPIO pins)
 ```